 Anytime you feel stressed the most effective strategy is to get out of it right away.
 Go for a walk and think about what just happened, why it happened, what could you have done to avoid it and what should you do now to solve it!
 But do it alone.

 The more people around you, the more the fuss.
-Practising these 16 practical tips will surely help you de-stress yourself in the long run.
+Practicing these 16 practical tips will surely help you de-stress yourself in the long run.

 What works for you when you’re stressed?
 Share your tips and strategies down in the comments.